keboola/connection-docs/templates/customer-relationship-management/customer-relationship-management.md

 Authorize your Google account.

-Duplicate the sheet into your Google Drive and paste the file ID back to Keboola Connection.
+Duplicate the sheet into your Google Drive and paste the file ID back to Keboola.
 It is needed for correct mapping in your duplicated Google sheet.

 ### Snowflake Database Provided by Keboola